akamensky/argparse/README.md

 #### Contributing

+Can you write in Go?
+Then this projects needs your help!

+Take a look at open issues, specially the ones tagged as `help-wanted`.
+If you have any improvements to offer, please open an issue first to ensure this improvement is discussed.

+There are following tasks to be done:
+* Add more examples
+* Improve code quality (it is messy right now and could use a major revamp to improve gocyclo report)
+* Add more argument options (such as numbers parsing)
+* Improve test coverage
+* Write a wiki for this project

+However note that the logic outlined in method comments must be preserved as the the library must stick with backward compatibility promise!

 #### Acknowledgments

 Thanks to Python developers for making a great `argparse` which inspired this package to match for greatness of Go